ARKitecture of Econ-ARK#

 CRRAutility(1, 2)

 Python modules in HARK can generally be categorized into two types: tools and models.
 Tool modules contain functions and classes with general purpose tools that have no inherent ‘’economic content’’, but that can be used in many economic models as building blocks or utilities; they could plausibly be useful in non-economic settings.
 Tools might include functions for data analysis (e.g. calculating Lorenz shares from data, or constructing a non-parametric kernel regression), functions to create and manipulate discrete approximations to continuous distributions, or classes for constructing interpolated approximations to non-parametric functions.
-The most commonly used tool modules reside in HARK’s root directory and have names like HARK.distribution and HARK.interpolation.
+The most commonly used tool modules reside in HARK’s root directory and have names like HARK.distributions and HARK.interpolation.

 Model modules specify particular economic models, including classes to represent agents in the model (and the ‘’market structure’’ in which they interact) and functions for solving the ‘’one period problem’’ of those models.
 For example, ConsIndShockModel.py concerns consumption-saving models in which agents have CRRA utility over consumption and face idiosyncratic shocks to permanent and transitory income.
 The module includes classes for representing ‘’types’’ of consumers, along with functions for solving (several flavors of) the one period consumption-saving problem.
 Model modules generally have Model in their name, and the classes for representing agents all have Type at the end of their name (as instances represent a collection of ex ante homogeneous agents who share common model and parameters– a “type”).
 For example, HARK.ConsumptionSaving.ConsIndShockModel includes the class IndShockConsumerType.